Andrew Raycroft: Dallas Stars

 On July 1, 2010, Raycroft signed a two-year contract as a free agent with the Dallas Stars.
 He compiled an 8–5 record with a 2.83 GAA in his first season in Dallas, backing-up Stars starter Kari Lehtonen.

 On December 29, 2011, Raycroft was assigned to the Texas Stars, the Dallas Stars' AHL affiliate.
 Richard Bachman replaced Raycroft as backup to the Stars starter Lehtonen.
 He played in the minors for the remainder of his contract.

 Europe

 On July 3, 2012, with little NHL interest and an impending lockout on the horizon, Raycroft left his North American career to begin a new venture in Europe by signing to a one-year deal with Italian Serie A club, Milano Rossoblu.
 The Italian team has been in proposed talks to join the Kontinental Hockey League (KHL).

 On July 15, 2013, it was announced Raycroft would join IF Björklöven for the 2013–14 season.

 On April 9, 2014, Raycroft announced his retirement from professional hockey.
-He has since joined the Connecticut Huskies men's ice hockey as a volunteer assistant coach.
+He later joined the Connecticut Huskies men's ice hockey as a volunteer assistant coach.
+Also serving as a director Stop It Goaltending for the Bridge Program.

+Broadcasting

+Following his playing career, Raycroft became active in media, including stints with ESPN and the New England Sports Network where he covers college hockey and the Boston Bruins respectively.
+Since 2021, Raycroft has hosted a Bruins podcast with fellow NESN employee Billy Jaffe entitled Morning Bru with Jaffe & Razor.

+During the 2024-25 season Raycroft alongside Tuukka Rask and Patrice Bergeron started Unobstructed Views a Bruins themed alternate live telecast series which airs on the New England Sports Network.
+In 2025 Raycroft would win a Regional Emmy Award for Outstanding Sports Interview/Discussion.

+Raycroft also plays in Bruins alumni charity games and is involved with local youth hockey programs.

+Personal life

+Raycroft is married to his wife Erin they have 3 children together, his son Mason who is also a goaltender was drafted by the Kingston Frontenacs in 2025.